akshay-bapat/device_motorola_quark/README.md

 Device configuration for Moto MAXX (Quark)
 ==============================

+Copyright 2016 - 2017 - 2018 The BHB27 Project :stuck_out_tongue_closed_eyes:

 Copyright 2016 - The CyanogenMod Project

-Copyright 2017 - The LineageOS   Project
+Copyright 2017 - 2018 The LineageOS Project

-**I use this tree to build in Nougat cm-14.x and cm-14.x base source** This tree works prefect in crDroid or ResurrectionRemix Nougat
+**I use this tree to build Oreo on lineage-15.x and lineage-15.x base source**

+:exclamation: This tree is current **WIP** AKA doesn't work :exclamation:

 How to build this...
 The below may be out of data check XDA thread to make shore the described tree below are the one be used today...